ajrdesign/andrewrichardson/_drafts/carousel.md

 ---
 layout: post
 title: But really...
 Should I use a carousel?
+A guide to homepage navigation
 description: "Carousels shouldn't be as wide spread as they are but they do have some use cases and the basic widget could be improved."
 category: articles
 tags: [carousel, UX, web design]